Auburn Square Senior Residence in Sacramento, CA

 Cons

-• pro The building experiences leaks, plumbing backups, and toilets overflowing in downstairs units.
+• pro The property suffers from leaks, plumbing backups, and toilets overflowing in downstairs units.

-• pro Homeless people roam the parking areas, rummage through dumpsters, and the front gate is often left open.
+• pro Homeless individuals roam the parking areas, rummage through dumpsters, and the front gate is often left open, compromising security.

-• pro Rent has been raised every year despite residents being on fixed incomes, and management is described as cold-hearted.
+• pro Rent has been raised yearly despite residents being on fixed incomes; management is described as cold-hearted and unhelpful, with rent checks sometimes not processed.

 Review